UPDATE: Governor Murphy has announced that all New Jersey residents aged 16 and older will be eligible for a COVID-19 vaccine beginning April 19.

 Also eligible for free vaccination at closed campus clinics as authorized by the state would be immediate members of the households of graduate students; faculty, visiting research scholars, faculty on leave, emeritus and retired faculty and their widows or widowers; full-time, part-time, regular- and term-appointed staff and casual-hourly employees; retirees, their widows and widowers; and volunteer docents and coaches.
 Immediate household members are individuals who share a common residence with the student, faculty, staff member, etc.

 Following University protocols for administration of flu shots, staff and members of their households at the Princeton Plasma Physics Laboratory (PPPL) and the Geophysical Fluid Dynamics Laboratory (GFDL) are eligible, as are staff and household members of these affiliated groups: Labyrinth Books, McCarter Theatre Center, Princeton University Press, Princeton University Store, ROTC, U League and U-NOW day care center.

 University contractors who are enrolled in the asymptomatic COVID testing program and members of their households are eligible to be vaccinated on campus.
 These include Restaurant Associates, TigerTransit drivers, Howard Hughes Medical Institute researchers, and others.
 University chaplains and Hillel are also eligible, including household members.

-Currently, the Pfizer vaccine is approved for individuals age 16 and over, and the Moderna vaccine is approved for individuals age 18 and over.
-Immediate household members meeting the age criteria will be eligible for free vaccination at the University clinics.
+Currently, the Pfizer vaccine is approved for individuals age 16 and over, and the Moderna and Johnson & Johnson vaccines are approved for individuals age 18 and over.